BCallifornia/handbook/en-US/00a_preface.md

 where Debian's main ambition comes from: producing the best, entirely Free operating system.
 For more than 20 years now, Debian has both developed a Free operating system and promoted a vision of Free Software around it.
-In so doing, Debian has set a very high bar for software freedom advocates around the world.
+In doing so, Debian has set a very high bar for software freedom advocates around the world.
 Debian's decisions on matters of software licensing, for example, are routinely looked to by international standard organizations, governments, and other Free